Would You Drink Onion Skin Tea? A Derm's 72-Year-Old Mom Can't Get Enough

 Onion skin benefits.

-Onions themselves contain a heavy dose of antioxidants—specifically quercetin, a powerful flavonoid that helps stave off inflammation and fight off free radicals, both of which are important for managing signs of skin aging, like fine lines and crepey skin.
-One study even shows that quercetin was able to prevent UV-induced collagen degradation in human skin tissues.
+Onions themselves contain a heavy dose of antioxidants—specifically quercetin, a powerful flavonoid that helps stave off inflammation1 and fight off free radicals, both of which are important for managing signs of skin aging, like fine lines and crepey skin.
+One study even shows that quercetin was able to prevent UV-induced collagen degradation in human skin tissues2.

 The thing is, the quercetin seems to be most concentrated in the onion skin: Multiple studies show that the peel contains higher levels than the outer, middle, and core parts of the onion.
 Of course, the bulbs themselves still have significant amounts of the antioxidant, but you might want to pause before tossing away the peel.